 303. CURRICULUM IN HOMEMAKING.
-Four hours credit.
+Two to four hours credit.

 This course helps teachers improve their ability to plan functional programs in homemaking and to solve other curriculum problems.
 Implications of social and economic conditions, research findings, trends in education and current issues are determined.
 Modern methods of program planning are studied.
 Students have experience in curriculum planning.